Reminder: Session 3 Paperwork and Payments Due June 5

 Overnight Camp Program

-We offer both 5 and 12-day sessions for Overnight Camp.
 Campers stay overnight in cabins sorted by age and gender, and participate in a wide variety of outdoor activities during the day!
 Each cabin of campers is assigned a Counselor, in addition to a Counselor-in-Training.
-Cabins are assigned their own table in our dining hall, where they'll be served breakfast, lunch and dinner each day.
+Cabins are assigned their own table in our dining hall, where they'll be served breakfast, lunch, and dinner each day.

-While at Camp, your child will have the opportunity to participate in a variety of activities!
+While at Camp, your child will have the opportunity to participate in a variety of activities on our 235 acre property!
 We offer a mix of Environmental and traditional camp activities, such as...

 • Learning to Ride a Bike